 1) Get plenty of sleep and exercise

 Even if it’s just setting aside a half hour a day to go to the campus rec center or walking up and down the Greenbelt, getting some physical activity can give your body that extra umph to fight off pesky viruses.
 Exercise is also a fantastic way to naturally help your body get more sleep.
 College students should get between 7 and 8 hours of sleep, and exercise can make you extra tired to hit that right amount of zzzzzz’s.

 2) Wash your hands frequently

 I’m going to assume you’ve seen the thousands of signs and commercials about how to wash your hands, so this is a gentle reminder to simply wash them a few times a day.
 Think about how many things we touch.
 From keyboards to door handles, bike handles to iPhone screens — our hands do a lot of the dirty work in our lives (pun intended).
-Be sure to wash your hands before or after you eat, use the restroom, pet an animal, or handle garbage.
+Be sure to wash your hands before or after you eat, use the restroom, or handle garbage.
 And maybe a few times in between just because!

 3) Try to eat as healthy as possible

 Especially during cold and flu season, the body needs nutrients to help fight off the illnesses floating around.
 Be sure to try and eat at least one serving of fruit and vegetables a day, or even devote some time to trying new foods or trying a new recipe.
 But, let’s be honest here, we all have that craving for ice cream or a pack of Sour Patch Kids — and that’s okay!
 It’s all about healthy moderation and finding what works for you.

 4) Set aside some time for your mental health